Collaborative Research and Training Experience (CREATE) program - frequently asked questions

 Stipends

-27. Can students receiving awards from provincial funding agencies receive stipends from CREATE?
+37. Can students receiving awards from provincial funding agencies receive stipends from CREATE?

-Yes, NSERC allows students to receive simultaneously awards from provincial funding agencies and a CREATE stipend; however, students should verify whether the provincial funding agency’s award conditions allow this combination.
+Yes, NSERC allows students to receive awards simultaneously from provincial funding agencies and a CREATE stipend; however, students should verify whether the provincial funding agency’s award conditions allow this combination.

-28. Can international students be supported by CREATE grants?
+38. Can international students be supported by CREATE grants?

 Yes, international students and fellows may be offered stipends while visiting or enrolled at a Canadian university.
 The CREATE program allows for international travel expenses, so a proposal could also include an opportunity for foreign students to visit Canadian labs as part of the training program.

-29. What is the maximum period of support for visiting international exchange students or fellows?
+39. What is the maximum period of support for visiting international exchange students or fellows?

 International exchange students not enrolled at a Canadian university for their degree or visiting fellows may be supported for a maximum of 125 days (per year, per person).

-30. Are CREATE trainees eligible for family or medical leave?
+40. Are CREATE trainees eligible for family or medical leave?

 Yes, CREATE stipend holders are eligible for NSERC family and medical leave.
 See NSERC’s policy on family and medical leaves for more details.